 Financial Accounting Concepts

-Ethical Perspective in Accounting Profession
+Ethical Perspectives in the Accounting Profession

 Accountants have a significant responsibility to the public.
 This responsibility exists because outside shareholders, creditors, employees, and others rely on financial statements in making various business decisions.